 What is Flowscore?

-Flowscore is an advanced statistical sorting algorithm for flows.
-With Flowscore we can make sure that the most engaging and relevant images are the ones who the users see first.
+Flowscore is an advanced statistical sorting algorithm for Flows.
+With Flowscore, we can make sure that the most engaging and relevant images are the ones that users see first.

 How well does it work?

 We did an extensive test during 2020 on 14 companies and 20 flows with a total of over 3 million users.
 You can read about the results here.